jaredly/labyrinth/Roadmap.md

 - [ ] umm mobile friendly?
 - [x] have a "dot" mode, where you just follow the dot

-- [ ] speed up along straightaways.
-  can I just have it be based on current curvature? could be fun
+- [x] speed up along straightaways. can I just have it be based on current curvature? could be fun

+- [ ] ok so um the mobile runtime isn't fast enough.
+  I'll try canvas?